 Diverticulosis does not usually cause symptoms.
 If symptoms do occur, they may include:

-According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), less than 5% of people who have diverticulosis will go on to develop diverticulitis.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK),

 Symptoms of diverticulitis